 Growing up, my father and uncle had a restaurant which was handed down to them from their father (my grandfather).
 I worked in the restaurant and got to see first-hand the eating habits and food choices of restaurant patrons and this intrigued me.
 In high school I became interested in biology and became more fascinated by the strong connection between food, nutrition, biology and health.

 That fascination only grew in college and grad school, especially with the publication of the Seven Countries Study, a study that began in 1958 of the dietary habits and heart disease rates in the US, Finland, the former Yugoslavia, Greece, Italy, Japan and The Netherlands.
-This study associated saturated fats with high cholesterol levels and heart disease.
+This study associated saturated fats in the diet with high blood cholesterol levels and heart disease.
 We had evidence that nutrition affected heart disease!
 With heart disease being a leading cause of death in affluent societies, I thought, “Look what nutrition can do!”
 Now, heart disease is the leading cause of death worldwide.
+And if good nutrition practices were followed by people around the world, many nutrition-related diseases, including heart disease would be drastically reduced.

 What is a problem that you wanted to solve?